bayerschphi/ohtm_pipeline/README.md

 But this pipeline can also be used with other sources, if they based on plane .txt files.
 How to use the pipeline with those files, you can see in 5.10.

+`Mallet` is neccesarry, if you want to perfom topic modeling.

+`Spacy` is required, if you want to use lemmatization or stopword removal with a spacy model.
+Other stopword removal otpions can be used without spacy.

 ## 1. ohtm_file
 The main part of this pipeline is the `ohtm_file`.
 This is a nested dictionary that contains all the necessary information and saves the output of topic modeling.